mathigon/tropicsu/lessons/tragedy-of-commons/content.md

 :::

 * Use the following activity to understand the concept of tragedy of commons using the case study of global warming.
-* Examine Earth’s atmosphere as a commons and global warming as a tragedy, and try to propose economic solutions to solve this tragedy.
+* Examine Earth's atmosphere as a commons and global warming as a tragedy, and try to propose economic solutions to solve this tragedy.

 {div.large-link}[Tragedy of the commons using global warming](https://serc.carleton.edu/integrate/programs/implementation/program2/activities/135953.html)